Hearing Assessment

 Why Choose River City Hearing in Peoria?

 River City Hearing is a local, independent, women-owned hearing care provider in Peoria, Illinois.
-Its listed services include hearing tests, hearing aid fitting, hearing aid repair, tinnitus management, and earwax removal.
+Its listed services include hearing tests, hearing aid fitting, hearing aid repair, and tinnitus management.

 You are not just looking for someone to remove wax.
 You are looking for someone who understands how earwax connects to hearing clarity, hearing aids, tinnitus, and everyday communication.